alice-doc/alice-analysis-tutorial/analysis/local.md

 * Compile our code, and
 * Launch our analysis

+### Steering macros

 To do so, we usually use another small macro, commonly referred to as a *steering macro*, which *steers* the analysis.
-This macro will create an analysis manager and data handler, will define which data files to run on, compile your code, and then instruct the analysis manager to run your analysis.
+This macro will
+- create an analysis manager and data handler,
+- will define which data files to run on,
+- compile your code, and then
+- instruct the analysis manager to run your analysis.

 An example of a steering macro to run the task `AliAnalysisTaskMyTask` on data that's stored on your laptop, looks as follows:

 ```cpp